Blog - 27/01/2026

 This master plan guide gets you started on making the important decisions and elevator framework that will render your elevator project a valuable enhancement or a costly disaster.

 Before you even think about technical specifications or installation requirements, take a seat and realistically assess short-term and long-term accessibility needs for your family.
-This first step influences all subsequent decisions about elevator type, size, and functionality.
+This first step is the foundation of your elevator plan, influencing all decisions about elevator type, size, and functionality.

 Document current difficulty with stairs, such as hours of the day that mobility is most limited and specific tasks that must be accomplished with the aid of another.